DFC302/statusparser/README.md

 ```
 # Example Usage:

-**File containing URLs must have proper scheme -- http:// or https://**
+**File containing URLs are better off having proper scheme -- http:// or https:// \
+However, if they do not, statusparser will add http:// to the domain in question.
+If the domain uses https, a redirect will catch it.**

 **Basic usage** \
 Usage: python3 statusparser -f [List of URLs file]